 I designed the UI panels to fit the gridded 16:9 screen format of the video wall.
 The areas of the 3D map covered by the UI panels are blurred out.

-There are 18 types of areas for Singapore Master Plan.
-Those icons are used as both of buttons and legend.
+There are 18 types of areas for the Singapore Master Plan.
+Those icons are used as both buttons and legends.

 Firstly, we defined the functions for the Edit mode and grouped them into 5 categories based on the users' actions which need to create presentations: